HMarzban/ned/README.md

 }); // @router.controller()
 ```

-Note: all scripts when loaded in Dom object remain, even we remove the script tag so, Ned, after the first-time script loaded to handle it inside of the controller and for the second one just invoke the controller and rerun the script again.
+**Note:** all scripts when loaded in Dom object remain, even we remove the script tag so, Ned, after the first-time script loaded to handle it inside of the controller and for the second one just invoke the controller and **rerun** the script again.
 So all scripts must be in the controller till Ned runs it after call route.

-in the controller and in call-site, you have some feature through `this`, if you console out `this` it gives you these info/data:
+In the controller and in call-site, you have some feature through `this`, if you console out `this` it gives you these info/data:

 ```javascript
 [Object]:{